martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

   5. Under Resources on the left, make sure "toll_db" and "public" are selected. <br>
   6. Open the "create_table.txt" file and paste the content of the query to the query editor on the right. <br>
   7. Run the query and review that the table was created by checking it on the left side. <br>
+  8. Navigate to the AWS Secrets Manager, click Secrets on the left and then click on the secret you created earlier. <br>
+  9. Under Secret Value, click on "Retrieve secret value". <br>
+  10. Copy the password and keep it available in a text editor. <br>
+  11. Navigate to the AWS VPC console
 </details>

 <details>